baconpaul/mschack-VCV-Rack-Plugins/README.md

 # mscHack Plugins

 The mscHack plugins [here](https://github.com/mschack/VCV-Rack-Plugins) were never ported to Rack 2.0.
-This repo is a fork of mscRack 1.1.0 by pgatt and baconpaul attempting to bring these back.
-The originsl author has indicated they are happy for us to proceed with this attempt.
+This repo is a fork of mscRack 1.1.0 by baconpaul and pgatt attempting to bring these back.
+The original author has indicated they are fine with us proceeding with this attempt.

 A few notes